Bedrock-OSS/bedrock-wiki/docs/scripting/custom-command.md

 });
 ```

+To clarify the structure of custom slash commands in the Script API, you need to define several key properties when registering a command:

+-   **Command Name and Namespace:**
+    Every custom command should be defined with a unique namespace (for example, `wiki:goto`).
+Using a namespace ensures your command does not conflict with existing vanilla commands or those from other add-ons.
+The segment before the colon (`wiki:`) represents your chosen namespace, while the segment after the colon specifies the command's identifier.

+-   **Description:**
+    The `description` property provides a short explanation of what your command does.

+-   **Permission Level:**
+    The `permissionLevel` property controls who can use the command (e.g., `Any`, `Admin`, etc.).
+This helps restrict access to certain commands.

+-   **Parameters:**
+    You can define both `mandatoryParameters` and `optionalParameters` for your command, with a maximum of 8 parameters.
+    -   `mandatoryParameters` are required for the command to run.
+    -   `optionalParameters` can be omitted by the player when using the command.

 The amount of parameters passed to the callback are based on the amount of parameters passed into the command, so if you have a command with 3 different parameters your callback would look like this:

 <CodeHeader>BP/scripts/main.js</CodeHeader>